 When installing decking, initially you have a stand-out space filled with furniture, fire pits, and plant life.
 But over time, without frequent maintenance and weather damage, a build-up of moss, discolouration, or even damage to the surface can mean that haven you started out with, is now somewhat of an eyesore.
 Using artificial grass can aid in rectifying these issues, and transform your decking, bringing life to your garden once more!

 Step 1.
 Prepare your Decking

 Remove all surface objects such as garden furniture, plant pots and any other bits and bobs that take habitat on your decking over the years.
 Clean the decking with a stiff poly brush and water to remove any excess dirt or moss.
 Allow the decking to fully dry out before proceeding to step 2.

 Please note: If your planks are due a protective coating or there are any rotten or broken planks, then these will need treating before continuing.
 Replacement planks are often quite cheap from your local DIY store.
-Don’t worry if they aren’t an exact match, as long as the height is level – they will not be visible when the install is complete.
+Don’t worry if they aren’t an exact match, as long as the height is level - they will not be visible when the installation is complete.